splunk/public-o11y-docs/gdi/get-data-in/application/nodejs/troubleshooting/common-nodejs-troubleshooting.rst

 401 error when sending spans
 --------------------------------------------------------

-If you send traces directly to Observability Cloud and receive a 401 error code, the authentication token specified in ``SPLUNK_ACCESS_TOKEN`` is invalid.
+If you send traces directly to Splunk Observability Cloud and receive a 401 error code, the authentication token specified in ``SPLUNK_ACCESS_TOKEN`` is invalid.
 The following are possible reasons:

 - The value is null.
 - The value is not a well-formed token.